luiscoco/AWS_SDK_IAM_List_Account_Policies/README.md

-# AWS SDK for .NET version 4: Identity Access Mangement (IAM) Samples
+# AWS SDK for .NET version 4: Identity Access Mangement (IAM) - List Account Policies

 For more detailed information abuot this post visit the official web page: